Tom’s Workbench

 Of course, you must remember to never, never, NEVER try this at home!
 Saw Stop is – and should always be considered – a last line of defense against injury.
 There is no substitute for following sound safety practices when using a table saw.

-One Response to “Link of the Week”
+One thought on “Link of the Week”

 Leave a Reply